giantswarm/docs/src/content/basics/giant-swarm-support/index.md

 +++
 title = "Giant Swarm Support"
-description = "Here we explain how our support service works." date = "2019-04-16" type = "page" weight = 20
+description = "An explanation of how our support service works." date = "2019-04-16" type = "page" weight = 20